ahenoch/covid-exit/README.md

 - Spain
 - Iran

 were taken into consideration to give a clear overview without to many different colors and graphs.
-As well as ask the question if the political actions like loosning in restirctions in the last weeks had an impact on the exponential growth in the United States and Germany.
+As well as focus to and ask the question if the political actions like loosening in restirctions in the last weeks had an impact on the exponential growth in the United States and Germany.

 The changes in covid-19 are so quickly and diffcult to grasp that it is difficult to say are we in a phase of exponential growth or not yet/not anymore.
 Besides that there is not much reporting available that deal with the question when this exponential growth starts/ends.